dOrgTech/homebase-app/README.md

 - `git clone git@github.com:dOrgTech/homebase-app.git`
 - `cd homebase-app`
 - `yarn`
-- Create a `.env` file in the root and ask one of the maintainers for the Pinata API Key
+- Create a `.env` file in the root, based on the `.env.example` provided in the code and ask one of the maintainers for the Pinata API Key
 - `yarn dev`

+# Glossary

+* **Flush**: execute all passed proposals from periods previous to the last one.
+If the proposal is rejected or did not meet the quorum treshold, then the flush operation removes it from the proposals list.

+* **Administrator**: address with permissions to mint, burn and transfer tokens in the DAO without a proposal.
+It is configured by the DAO creator and can be another contract (like a multisig)

+* **Proposal size**: metric that describes the size, in packed bytes, of a proposal's metadata.
+Therefore, the bigger the proposal arguments are (more transfers or more registry updates), the bigger the proposal size is.